gillybytes/project-5/README.md

 ## Product Architecture

 ### Description
-Technologies Chosen:

-Activafy will be developed using React and delivered as a web application.
-It will use a relational SQL database, hosted through Amazon Web Services.
+Activafy will be delivered as a web-based application.
+It will be built using Javascript, primarily React, and a SQL database, which will be hosted through Amazon Web Services.
+We prioritize the following qualities:

-Most Important Qualities:
-1) Software compatibility - The product must be compatible with all major digital calendars.
+1. Software compatibility: The product must be compatible with all major digital calendars, e.g. Google, iCal, Outlook, etc.
-2) Performance - The product must be optimized to provide a smooth user experience.
+2. Performance: The product must be optimized to provide a smooth user experience.
-3) Product lifetime - The architecture must be evolvable, so that it can be adapted to accommodate new features and digital calendars.
+3. Product lifetime: The architecture must be evolvable, so that it can be adapted to accommodate new features and technologies.

 ### Diagram
 ![1](https://user-images.githubusercontent.com/33522721/112686845-fbe9e300-8e4c-11eb-80cb-15f483e794d1.png)